-- The ability to view and edit solution models.
+- The ability to view and edit models.

-- The ability to load solution model information from database and xml sources (and customize that model data).
+- The ability to load model information from database and xml sources in any way you want to, and give you the means to customize that model data.

-- The ability to create and maintain output solutions, including source code in any language, other models, and other kinds of documents.
+- The ability to create, maintain, and integrate your model oriented work with your overall work, including source code in any language, other models, and other kinds of documents.

 Using Mo+ Solution Builder